ossf/sbom-everywhere/README.md

 ##
 **Objective**

+### The 3 overarching goals from the White House meeting
+- Securing OSS Production: focus on preventing security defects and vulnerabilities in code and open source packages in the first place
+- Improving Vulnerability Discovery & Remediation: improving the process for finding defects and fixing them
+- Shorten Ecosystem Patching Response Time: Shorten the response time for distributing and implementing fixes.

+### The goals for this group as defined in the mobilization plan
 - The requirements needed to build use cases using SBOMs are clearly understood, documented and implemented in current SBOM specifications
 - There are “friction free” open source tools that generate SBOMs that meet